-Welcome to the 2018-19 school year.
+Welcome to the 2019-20 school year.
 We are excited to have you back in the classroom and ready to learn.

 This handbook provides a selection of policies that are pertinent to all GCS students and parents.
 Please review the document as it may address any questions you have about grades, field trips, student assignment, health, safety and discipline.
-Many of our board policies are under review; please refer to our website at www.gcsnc.com for the most current policies.
+Many of our board policies are under review; please refer to our website at www.gcsnc.com for the most up-to-date policies.